Embotics/Scenarios/Run-Ansible-Playbooks/README.md

 ## Optional: Updating the list of playbooks automatically

-If you maintain a repository of playbooks and wish to offer all of them to your end users, vCommander can retrieve the list of playbooks from your repository and update the service catalog and workflow as the list of playbooks changes.
+If you maintain a repository of playbooks and wish to offer all of them to your end users, Commander can retrieve the list of playbooks from your repository and update the service catalog and workflow as the list of playbooks changes.
 We've published a command workflow, `Update CA`, that performs this task.
 This command workflow has no inventory target and can be scheduled to run regularly.

 ### Create system credentials

-The command workflow requires system credentials to execute a vCommander REST API call.
+The command workflow requires system credentials to execute a Commander REST API call.
 Before importing the workflow, you must create a set of system credentials.

-1. In vCommander, go to **Configuration > Credentials**.
+1. In Commander, go to **Configuration > Credentials**.
 1. Click **Add**.
 1. In the Add Credentials dialog:

    a.
 Select **Username/Password** for the Credentials Type.

    b.
-Enter **vCommander superuser** for the Name.
+Enter **Commander superuser** for the Name.
    ​    This name is hard-coded in the command workflow, so enter the name exactly as shown.

    c.
-Enter the username and password for the vCommander Superuser account.
+Enter the username and password for the Commander Superuser account.

    d.
 Enter a description if you wish.